Jiventim/dotfiles/README.md

 ```

-# to only clone the nvim directory:
+# to only clone the neovim config

 ```bash
 #Clone the repository and set up sparse checkout